Natalia Avelon

-Natalia Avelon (née Siwek; born 29 March 1980) is a German actress and singer of Polish descent.
+Natalia Avelon (née Siwek; born 29 March 1980) is a German actress and singer of Polish birth.

 Biography

 Avelon was born Natalia Siwek on 29 March 1980 in Wrocław, Poland.
 When she was eight years old, she moved to Germany with her parents.

 She played 1960s sex symbol Uschi Obermaier in Achim Bornhak's 2007 film Eight Miles High.

 Avelon performed with HIM lead singer Ville Valo the duet of Lee Hazlewood's song "Summer Wine", which is part of the Eight Miles High soundtrack.